yndc/plexus/README.md

 ## Building

-Cycles uses CMake.
+plexus uses CMake.
 To build the library and tests:

 ```bash
 mkdir build